ArvinCorotana/ML-project-Template/README.md

 04-predictions/: Stores the model outputs, predictions and evaluation results.
 This creates a clear audit trails of what the model predicts and when.
 It also enables offline evaluation and comparison between different models or model versions

+### Entry Point Scripts
+The entry point scripts are the publinc interface to the ML system.
+They should be simple, focused and provide clear command-line interfaces for training models and making predictions.
+These scripts orchestrate the ML pipelines but don't contain business logic themselves

 ---

 ## Project Structure